 153 examples, 0 failures

 The restful authentication generator generated more than 200 tests and luckily they all pass.
 All you have to do now is make sure they continue to pass and add new tests for the behavior we’re going to add to the user model.
-At this point it might be a good idea to read through some of the specs that have been generated so you can get a feel for what’s going to be in store for you in the remainder of this chapter.Now that you’ve had a taste of what the flow of developing rails will feel like it might be time for some real action.
+At this point it might be a good idea to read through some of the specs that have been generated so you can get a feel for what’s going to be in store for you in the remainder of this chapter.

+Generating the status model

+Now that you’ve had a taste of what the flow of developing rails will feel like, it might be time for some real action.
 The next model we need to create is the status model.
 This time there will be some actual coding involved.
 The first step in the process is to generate the model.
 Normally you would generate a model using the command ir script/generate model <<modelname>>.
 Because we’re using RSpec we need to generate a model that is accompanied by a spec file instead of a test file, so in our case the command to execute is ir script/generate rspec_model status.
 Listing 7.3 shows the output of that command.

 7.3 Generating the Status model